olson-keatinge/BIO_350_F25/README.md

    - In this assignment we analysed the SIR model, in this case it was a SIZC model used in a journal article.
 The code was written in R, so we had to translate it using copilot or chatgpt.
    - This was fairly smooth, although I saw some errors when I didn't have the scipy installed.
 After troubleshooting and asking chatgpt for the correct syntax the code worked and I eventually had to install pandas.
 Installing pandas was my last error.
    - The box and flow diagram included susceptible, infected, zoospores, carcesses of the salamander population and beta p, beta c and beta z as well as decay rate of carcasses, decay rate of the fungi zoospores, avg survival time (a), mew, and standard deviation variables.

+   IC_Assignment6 - ch 12 Matrix Modelling
+   - in this assignment we investigated how the individual yearly models influence the